openshift/jenkins/README.md

 **Notice: By omitting the `VERSION` parameter, the build/test action will be performed on all provided versions of Jenkins.**

+If you are curious about the precise level of Jenkins for either `jenkins-2-centos7` or `jenkins-2-rhel7`, then you can execute:

+    ```
+    $ docker run -it <image spec> /etc/alternatives/java -jar /usr/lib/jenkins/jenkins.war --version
+    ```

+For example:

+    ```
+    $ docker run -it docker.io/openshift/jenkins-2-centos7:latest /etc/alternatives/java -jar /usr/lib/jenkins/jenkins.war --version
+    ```

 Environment variables
 ---------------------------------